Is a 1031 Exchange Best Tax Move for New Ranch Real Estate?

 Usual Taxes Levied on Sold Properties

-Be conscious about selling a property without investigating the 1031 exchange benefits.
+Be conscious about selling a property without investigating the 1031 exchange for ranching.
 Depending on your state, the across-the-board taxes could gorge on your profits.
-Four different taxes add up.
+Four different taxes add up quickly.
+Take a look.

 - Depreciation is recaptured at 25 percent, and then some.